zat-star/cpp-docs.ja-jp/docs/cpp-conformance-improvements-2017.md

 #pragma warning(pop)
 ```
-### <a name="out-of-line-definition-of-a-template-member-function"></a>テンプレート メンバー関数のアウトオブライン定義
+### <a name="out-of-line-definition-of-a-template-member-function"></a>Out-of-line definition of a template member function
-Visual Studio 2017 バージョン 15.3 では、クラスで宣言されていないテンプレート メンバー関数のアウトオブライン定義を検出すると、エラーが生成されます。 次のようなコードに対しては、エラー C2039: "'f': 'S' のメンバーではありません" が発生します。
+Visual Studio 2017 version 15.3 produces an error when it encounters an out-of-line definition of a template member function that was not declared in the class.
+The following code now produces error C2039: 'f': is not a member of 'S':

 ```cpp
 struct S {};